Skip to content

 Object removed using generative erase

 Tip: If you want more control, turn off Auto Apply.
-This lets you add or remove multiple erased areas (called masks) before you save your photo.
+This lets you add or remove multiple areas you’ve erased (these are called masks) before you save your photo.

 1. When you’re happy with the result, save your edited photo.